appgardenstudios/hyaline/www/content/documentation/04-reference/02-cli.md

 ## check change
 `hyaline check change` checks changed code and documentation for a system.
 Please visit the explanation documentation for [check change](../03-explanation/05-check-change.md) for more details.

-**Note**: Changed files and documents are checked based on the include/exclude patterns used during extraction.
-For a changed file or document to be available for checking, it must have been extracted (which requires matching at least one include pattern while not matching any exclude patterns).

 **Options**:
 * `--config` - (required) Path to the config file